compbiozurich/UZH-BIO392/course-results/2022/Sofia-Pfund/day_6/answers-reading-session.md

 ### 8. The authors generated a null CNV map and found genes for which at least 85% of the exons were homozygous deleted.
 What are the functions of these genes?
 And why did the authors say that they seem to be non-essential?
 (Homozygous deleted genes)

 They are human protein-coding genes.
-They would seem to be non-essential, as they could be missed from the gnomes of apparently healthy individuals - however, these genes have more gene family members, which is common among duplicate genes (redundant function: if a gene is missing, other gene available to exert the same or very similar function).
+They would seem to be non-essential, as they can be missed in the genomes of apparently healthy individuals - however, these genes have more gene family members, which is common among duplicate genes (members of these gene families have redundant function: if a gene is missing, other gene available to exert the same or very similar function).

 ### 9. If you are a medical doctor, how do you use this map as a tool to assess the clinical importance of a CNV?
 (Clinical application of the CNV map part in Discussion)

 Criteria to assess clinical importance of a CNV found in a patient:
 1) is CNV found among the CNVRs (copy nr variantion regions) of the CNV map?
-2) does the CNV overlap with medically relevant genes? (consult list of disease-associated 935 genes)
+2) does the CNV overlap with medically relevant genes? ( 👉 consult list of disease-associated 935 genes)

-*Example scenario*: a CNV found in a patient that overlaps with any of the disease-associated genes while not being found in the CNV map (it's not a common variant in the population of apparently healthy individuals) would suggests medical importance!
+**Example scenario**: a CNV found in a patient that overlaps with any of the disease-associated genes while *not* being found in the CNV map (it's not a common variant in the population of apparently healthy individuals) would suggests medical importance!

-Note: Comparisons between inclusive and stringent maps could allow consideration of conditional phenotypes, such as age-related phenotypes.
+*Note*: comparisons between inclusive and stringent maps could allow consideration of conditional phenotypes, such as age-related phenotypes.
 The genes in which mutations cause late-onset are less conserved than those that are associ- ated with earlier-onset disorders (which have a greater effect on genetic fitness) and might be better filtered by the stringent map.

+### Remark
+The text in most answers is referencing to the original paper! :-)